You Shouldn't Get Fooled By IBM

 IBM often manages to beat the analyst consensus slightly, with the Q3 results being the most recent case.
 The earnings beat was only possible due to a very low tax rate and many adjustments though, overall the profitability picture is not improving at all.

-With non-cloud businesses stalling or dropping the short term growth outlook is not too rosy either, but IBM still has merit due to the fact that the company's shares provide a juicy and safe income stream in a world of low interest rates.
+With non-cloud businesses stalling or dropping, the short-term growth outlook is not too rosy either but IBM still has merit due to the fact that the company's shares provide a juicy and safe income stream in a world of low-interest rates.

 Author's note: If you enjoyed this article and would like to read more from me, you can hit the "Follow" button to get informed about new articles.
 I am always glad to see new followers!